MrYeibis/MrYeibis/README.md

 # My Profile!

 Hey there!
 This is Sebastian, from Colombia 🇨🇴.
-I'm 16 years old and i like programming.
+I'm 16 years old and I like programming.

 <b><h3>Technologies that I use:<h3/><b/>
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)